Meet the Board of Directors and Staff

 Missoula, MT

 Although born in Cincinnati, OH, Brian is an Idaho boy at heart.
 He grew up dreaming of mountains and rivers, so in the fall of 2000, he packed up and moved West to pursue a degree in natural resources from the University of Idaho.
 He was quickly introduced to river guiding by a good friend from Salmon, and so he started guiding trips on the Middle Fork of the Salmon River in 2001.
 Since then, Brian graduated from UI, worked for NRS as a sales rep for the Southeast US and the Intermountain West, and worked as a river ranger for the USDA Forest Service on the Main Salmon River–all while continuing to guide at least a few trips each summer to stay connected to the community he loves.
 In July 2007, he married the love of his life, Jenni, along the banks of the Salmon River in Stanley, ID.
-In 2014, Brian completed a Ph.D. in Geography at Oregon State University and is now a professor at the University of Montana.
+In 2014, Brian completed a Ph.D. in Geography at Oregon State University and is now the executive director of a river conservation organization called the Clark Fork Coalition in Missoula.

 Brhe Zolber, LCPC, Mental Health Program Manager